 1. First, be aware of how Wills and Trusts are tested on the Multistate Essay Exam

 Wills and Trusts are often tested separately on the Multistate Essay Exam.
 So you will likely see a Wills question or a Trusts question (but not both).
 An exception to this was in July 2017, when both a Wills issue and a Trusts issue appeared in the same question.
 You can see the relative frequency of Wills and Trusts questions in this chart:

-Wills and Trusts tend not to be combined with other subjects, though Wills was combined with Conflict of Laws once in the past.
+Wills and Trusts tend not to be combined with other subjects, though Wills was combined with Conflict of Laws twice in the past.